Latium Vetus: Cameria or Camerium

 Since Romulus made this town into a Roman colony, it fought many wars against Rome.
 In 502 BC it was destroyed, and its ruins have not yet been found; it was located to the north-east of Rome.

 Collatia

 Strabo places Collatia some 30 stades from Rome.
 Though by his time it had been reduced to farmland.
 The location of the site has not yet been identified with certainty, but it was located near modern Lunghezza, to the east of Rome.
 Likely it stood on the hill now occupied by the Castello di Lunghezza; which lies at the terminus of the ancient Via Collatina.
 The town was conquered and colonized by the Romans.
-Livy preserves the formula of their surrender, often cited as example of the deditio in fide.
+Livy preserves the formula of their surrender, often cited as example of the deditio in fidem.

 Collatia was founded by the Latin king Silvius of Alba Longa and it was the hometown of Lucius Tarquinius Collatinus, one of the first two consuls of the Roman Republic.